lionelmace/vpc-on-classic-vsi/getting-started.md

 # Getting started with Virtual Servers for VPC
 {: #getting-started}

+As IBM continues to invest and innovate on the IBM Cloud Virtual Private Cloud (gen 2 compute) infrastructure, we're focusing on delivering maximum value in a single VPC Infrastructure platform.
+To support this effort, generation 1 compute infrastructure is being deprecated.
+The end of service date is 26 February 2021.
+For more information, see the [Start your migration](https://www.ibm.com/cloud/blog/announcements/start-your-vpc-gen1-to-vpc-gen2-migration){:external} blog.
+{:deprecated}

 Use {{site.data.keyword.vsi_is_full}} (VPC) to create first-generation compute instances in the {{site.data.keyword.cloud_notm}}.
 Generation 1 instances were introduced with the release of IBM Cloud VPC and offer a broad selection of general-purpose profiles that are available in all VPC regions.
 Within the console, the generation is depicted using the following image.
 {:shortdesc}